Maryland MVA Knowledge Testing

 Maryland Permit Practice – Pool of 500+ Questions

 Permit practice tests are a tool that will help you prepare for the written knowledge test.

 The practice tests do not replace the Maryland Driver’s Manual that every applicant must read before taking the examination.
 Make sure you get a copy from a MVA service center or download a PDF-version online at mva.maryland.gov and read it before you start practicing.

 Each permit practice test has 25 questions, just like the real knowledge exam.
-Tests cover all the important topics that may appear on the official test.
+Questions are drawn from a pool of more than 500 questions.
+They cover all the important topics that may appear on the official test.
 You can find answers to all questions in the Driver’s Manual.